jameshughes89/cs101/site/labs/functions/functions.rst

 #.
 Write a function called ``add_five_print(some_integer)``

+    * The code you write must be within a function
     * The function will take one parameter ``some_integer``
     * The function adds five to the parameter and ``print``\s out the result
     * The function will not return anything